• Skip to main content

 Toast a few minutes on each side under a low broiler.
 They are ready when both sides are golden brown and toasted evenly.
 They are ready immediately.

-Easy Tomato Basil Bruschetta party eats
+Easy Tomato Basil Bruschetta and other party eats

 Easy Tomato Basil Bruschetta The Short Order Cook